Oriol

 Oriol (/ca/) is a Catalan name, which can be found as a given name or a surname.
 It derives from the Latin word aureus (golden).
 It was originally just a surname, but started to be used as a given name in honour of Saint Joseph Oriol.

-It may refer to:
+It may also be a Slavic surname literally meaning "eagle", a transliteration variant of Орёл, Oryol.

+Notable people with the name include: